Who's That Girl (Madonna song): Live performances and covers

 Madonna has performed the song on two of her concert tours: Who's That Girl (1987) and Rebel Heart (2015―2016).
-On the first one, it was sung as the concert's first encore.
-The singer wore a bright red flamenco dress, and sang the track assisted by her backup singers Niki Haris, Donna De Lory, and Debra Parson.
-At the end of the performance, she stepped out to the front of the darkened stage and sang the phrase Who's that girl repeatedly in a "sad chant that became increasingly self-absorbed and haunting".
-The number was deemed one of the concert's weaker moments by The Washington Posts Richard Harrington.
-Two different performances can be found on the videos Who's That Girl: Live in Japan and Ciao Italia: Live from Italy, filmed in Tokyo on June and in Turin on September, respectively.
+On the first one, she sang it as the penultimate number, wearing a red flamenco dress.
+At the end of the performance, she stepped out to the front of the darkened stage and sang the phrase "Who's that girl" repeatedly in a "sad chant that became increasingly self-absorbed and haunting", as noted by Vince Aletti.
+Author Michelle Morgan considered the number among the concert's most energetic, whereas Richard Harrington of The Washington Post deemed it one of the weakest.
+A performance from this tour was included on the video release Ciao Italia: Live from Italy (1988).

-An acoustic rendition of "Who's That Girl" was done on the singer's Rebel Heart Tour.
-The number featured Day of the Dead iconography and found Madonna playing guitar.
-After finishing the song, she said: "I'm still trying to figure out who I am after all these years [...]
-Does anyone ever really know?".
-For Rollling Stones Rob Sheffield, "Who's That Girl" was the evening's "emotional highlight".
+An acoustic, flamenco-tinged rendition of "Who's That Girl" was performed on the Rebel Heart Tour.
+Madonna, wearing a Day of the Dead-inspired dress designed by Alessandro Michele for Gucci, played guitar and incorporated audience participation during the refrain.
+After finishing the song, she told the audience she still did not have an answer, adding: "I don't know [...] maybe that's what life's about, figuring out who the fuck you are".
+Rob Sheffield of Rolling Stone described "Who's That Girl" as the concert's "emotional highlight".

-In 1998, the Royal Philharmonic Orchestra made an instrumental version of the song for Material Girl: RPO Plays Music of Madonna.
-One year later, a sound-alike cover was done by The Countdown Singers, which was included on Hit Parade of 80's, Vol. 2.
-American band The Bubonic Plague recorded a synth-pop rendition of "Who's That Girl" for the tribute album Through the Wilderness (2007); this cover was criticized by Pitchforks Stephen M. Deusner, who deemed it uninspired and felt was "beyond Bubonic Plague's ability to salvage it".
-In 2021, the song was sampled by Dutch DJs Joe Stone and Jack Wins on their song "Light Up My Life"; Madonna herself approved of the sampling.
+In 1998, the Royal Philharmonic Orchestra recorded an instrumental version of "Who's That Girl" for Material Girl: RPO Plays Music of Madonna.
+A year later a rendition by The Countdown Singers was included on Hit Parade of 80's, Vol. 2.
+American band The Bubonic Plague recorded a synth-pop rendition for the tribute album Through the Wilderness (2007), which Pitchforks Stephen M. Deusner criticized as uninspired and "beyond [the band's] ability to salvage".
+In 2021, Dutch DJs Joe Stone and Jack Wins sampled the song on "Light Up My Life", with Madonna approving the use.